code-54063/site/index.md

 ---
-title: CODE : DIGITAL SOCIAL MEDIA
+title: UTS 54063 Code as Literacy, Commodity, Infrastructure : Homepage
-last_modified_at: "Juky 10, 2019"
+last_modified_at: "July 10, 2019"
 ---

-# Learn code

 Welcome to the **Code as literacy, commodity, infrastructure** webpage!